evenfrost/bulker/README.md

   // (elements matching the selector that are added to the DOM after this
   // will also have the listener on them) .call('addEventListener', 'click', event => console.log(event));
-  // returns elements text in array (if there are multiple elements) or a string (if single) .get('textContent');
+  // get elements text in array (if there are multiple elements) or a string (if single) .get('textContent');
 ```